null-sharp/GMS2-Autotile-Converter/README.md

 1. Simply open a single A2 formatted sprite, or create one yourself.
 The dimensions of the sprite must be two tiles wide and three tiles tall.
 In other words, the sprite height divided by the sprite width must be **1.5**.
 If it is not the correct dimensions, the script will give you an error and refuse to run.
 2. If you have a tilesheet that contains multiple A2 tilesets, you can select the tileset using the Rectangular Marquee Tool (shortcut is **M**).
 Remember that you must select the exact tileset, if you miss it by one or two pixels, the dimensions will be incorrect.
 I recommend using the Grid settings in Aseprite.
 You can use **View -> Show -> Grid** to enable the grid, **View -> Grid -> Snap to Grid** to enable snapping, and **Grid -> Grid Settings** to change the grid size.

-Once you have the tileset selected, simply run the script using the keyboard shortcut you set or by going to **File -> Scripts -> GMS2 Autotile Converter**.
+Once you have the tileset opened or selected, simply run the script using the keyboard shortcut you set earlier or by going to **File -> Scripts -> GMS2 Autotile Converter**.
 If the script detects a valid A2 tileset, it will open a window with four buttons.

 ![Dialog window](/images/dialog.png)